 Hike among the hoodoo’s in Bryce Canyon on the Navajo Loop and enjoy a break from the desert heat.
 Kodachrome Basin State Park is a fun stop just outside of Bryce.
 Head over to Zion next to hike Angles Landing (if you’re not afraid of heights) and the Narrows.
 If the main part of the park is too busy for you, take a drive down Kolob Terrace Road.
 Or just do that anyways.
 Snow Canyon and Coral Pink Sand Dunes State Parks are close by, too.
 Test your luck in Kanab and try to get a permit to hike the infamous wave in the Vermillion Cliffs.
 There is so much to do in this area, it’s crazy.

 If you are in Salt Lake, check out the Dinosaur National monument or the Bonneville Salt Flats.
 There’s tons of hiking in the Uinta Mountains as well.

-I’d say Arizona and Utah almost rival each other in the amount of outdoorsy things to do.
+I’d say Arizona and Utah almost rival each other in the number of outdoorsy things to do.
 Depending on where you are, you can see either the north, west, or south rim of the Grand Canyon.
 Hike into it on the Kaibab Trail in the south, check out the glass overlook on the west, and hike from the north to south rim.
 That’s a multi-day trek, so only go if you’re experienced.
 I’m sure you need a permit for that, too.
 If you’re staying in Flagstaff, stop at Bedrock City for a little Flintstone fun.

 Check out the Saguaro National Park and Petrified Wood National Park as well.
 There’s also the Organ Pipe National Monument, Monument Valley, Antelope Canyon (upper and lower,) Horseshoe Bend, Lake Powell, and TONS of other things.

 For a little more city life, head to Sedona and get healed by crystals and check out the nightlife in Phoenix or Tuscon.

 I didn’t spend tons of time in New Mexico, but there’s so much to do there!
 I was honestly a little surprised when i was looking at everything for our drive to Florida since we were going through there.